Jip-Hop/jailmaker/README.md

 The systemd-container package may be removed from a future release of TrueNAS SCALE without warning ([unless it gets integrated](https://ixsystems.atlassian.net/browse/NAS-119787)).
 If that happens, you may be unable to start jails create with `jlmkr.sh`.
 The jail itself and the files within it will not be lost, but in order to start your jail you'd have to reinstall systemd-container, roll back to the previous release or migrate to LXC [if iXsystems includes that](https://ixsystems.atlassian.net/browse/NAS-114193?focusedCommentId=175214).
 Since systemd-container comes by default with Debian on which SCALE is built, I don't think it will be removed.
 But there's no guarantee!

-**THIS SCRIPT NEEDS MORE COMMUNITY TESTING BEFORE ITS FIRST 1.0.0 RELEASE**
+**THIS SCRIPT NEEDS MORE COMMUNITY TESTING BEFORE ITS FIRST 1.0.0 RELEASE.**

 ## Summary